gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --enable-clouds LIST         List of cloud types to set enabled status on, each item can be either name or ID --disable-clouds LIST        List of cloud types to set enabled status off, each item can be either name or ID --disable-all-clouds         Set all cloud types enabled status off, can be used in conjunction with --enable-clouds options
+        --stats-retainment-period DAYS
+                                     Stats retainment period.
+The number of days stats should be available.
+Can be 30, 60, or 90.
     -j, --json                       JSON Output
         --payload FILE               Payload from a local JSON or YAML file, skip all prompting --payload-dir DIRECTORY      Payload from a local directory containing 1-N JSON or YAML files, skip all prompting.